alinstein/Depth_estimation/README.md

 * Give the location for the dictionary of images to be converted.
 Load the pretrained model

-* IPYTHON file "test_video.ipynb" can be used to generate the depth video on pretrained model.
+##### IPYTHON file "test_video.ipynb" can be used to generate the depth video on pretrained model.

-Give the location for the dictionary of images to be converted.
+* Give the location for the dictionary of images to be converted.

-Load the pretrained model
+* Load the pretrained model.

-For pretrained models see below.

-* Implementation of the Depth estimation using Densenet model is in the folder Densenet_depth_model.
+#### Implementation of the Depth estimation using Densenet model is in the folder Densenet_depth_model.

 ## Dataset